2026 Guide to Superscoring on the Digital SAT and ACT

 Which schools Superscore?

-1) Click on over to to CollegeBoard.org;
+1) Head over to CollegeBoard.org;

 2) Search CollegeData.com; or,